Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Methods

 \subsubsection{Healthy speech corpus}

-LibriSpeech is a public domain corpus of transcript-labelled healthy English utterances.
-It contains roughly 1000 hours of speech sampled at 16kHz.
-The speech consists of 1,128 female and 1,210 male speakers reading book passages aloud.
-It contains ``clean'' samples, which have been carefully segmented and aligned, as well as ``other'' samples which are more challenging to use \cite{librispeech}.
-It is freely available for download at \texttt{openslr.org}.
+LibriSpeech is a public domain corpus of healthy English utterances with transcripts.
+It contains roughly 1000 hours of speech from 1,128 female and 1,210 male speakers reading book passages aloud, sampled at 16 kHz.
+It contains 100 and 360 hour ``clean'' samples, which have been carefully segmented and aligned \cite{librispeech}.
 We use this corpus to train both acoustic models shown in Fig. \ref{fig:model}.